DataDog/hiring-engineers/philip-neeves-techex-answers.md

 •	Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog

-I added additional Host Tags in the datadog.yaml file and decided to go with Unified Service Tagging ‘service’, ‘env’ and ‘version’ tags as per the Datadog suggestions to form a single point of configuration for all telemetry emitted.
+I added additional Host Tags in the datadog.yaml file and decided to go with Unified Service Tagging ‘service’, ‘env’ and ‘version’ tags as per the Datadog suggestions, to form a single point of configuration for all telemetry emitted.

 Host Map showing additional Host tags: